VUB-HYDR/REVUB/README.md

 # 2. Installation
 ---
 To run the model, the user should be able to operate in a MATLAB environment.
 The code was written for MATLAB R2017b.
 The files given in this GitHub folder contain code and data needed to run a minimum working example.
+A Python version of the model is under development and will be made available on GitHub once finalised.

 # 3. Tool's structure
 ---